-Dwelling Unit Mechanical Ventilation System - A Ventilation system, operating continuously or through a programmed intermittent schedule, consisting of powered Ventilation equipment, such as motor-driven fans and blowers and related mechanical components, such as ducts, inlets, dampers, filters and automated associated control devices that provides Dwelling Unit Ventilation at a known or measured airflow rate.
+Dwelling Unit Mechanical Ventilation System - A Ventilation system, operating continuously or through a programmed intermittent schedule, consisting of powered Ventilation equipment, 9 such as motor-driven fans and blowers and related mechanical components, 10

-&lt;sup>7 (Informative Note) DSE is not included in manufacturer's equipment performance ratings for heating and cooling equipment.
+7 (Informative Note) DSE is not included in manufacturer's equipment performance ratings for heating and cooling equipment.

-&lt;sup>8 (Informative Note) Such as energy losses associated with heat transfer across duct or piping walls and air leakage to or from forced air distribution systems.
+8 (Informative Note) Such as energy losses associated with heat transfer across duct or piping walls and air leakage to or from forced air distribution systems.

-&lt;sup>9 (Informative Note) Such as motor-driven fans and blowers.
+9 (Informative Note) Such as motor-driven fans and blowers.

-&lt;sup>10 Informative Note) Such as ducts, inlets, dampers, or filters.
+10 Informative Note) Such as ducts, inlets, dampers, or filters.